trussle/trussle-logging/README.md

 }
 ```

-###Formatters
+###Templates

-Formatters are functions that take a logData object and return the output to be sent to the transport.
+Templates are functions that take a logData object and return the output to be sent to the transport.

 The logData Object has these properies